jimkk/Snookey2/README.md

 - Discord Rich Presence
 - More text in general
 - More descriptive and better looking text
+- Finally figured out how to make it a module lmao
 - Auto closes when getting a stream spot is successful after 1 minute
 - Retries every 2 seconds if requesting a stream spot fails with error message
 - Made the icon of the app the RPAN logo!